pablofcastro/AKR/README.md

 ```
 sudo ./install.sh
 ```
 (root privileges are needed for installing lark).
+The script works for any linux distribution (e.g., Ubuntu) running on a INTEL/AMD 64 bits or ARM 64 bits processor.

 ***If you are using another operating system, please follow the Manual Installation instructions at the end of this document.***